Amrita-Basu/Miwok/README.md

 Miwok App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+An app for learning basic vocabulary words in Miwok, a Native American language.
+Built as part of an Android course on Udacity.
+Made a few technical improvements independently.

 Pre-requisites
 --------------